Peru is a representative democracy, governed by the principle of the separation of powers.

 Peru's judicial branch is presided over by the Supreme Court of Peru, the highest judicial authority of the country.
 The Court is responsible for selecting, naming and ratifying the judges of Peru and for drawing the budget for the judiciary.
 The Superior Courts occupy the tier just below.
 These are mainly appellate courts, but in some cases they have original jurisdiction.
 Finally there are the Courts of First Instance, which exercise jurisdiction over minor civil and criminal matters.

-For more information about the Peruvian legal system and sources of law, see Reynolds and Flores' Foreign Law Guide.
+For more information about the Peruvian legal system and sources of law, see Brill's Foreign Law Guide.